-- Online Application

-- Application fee
+- Online application - · Application fee

-- Statement of Purpose with a brief autobiography
+- Statement of purpose

-- One letter of recommendation
+- · One letter of recommendation

-- Official college or university transcripts
+- · Official college or university transcripts

-- Proof of English Proficiency (if applicable)
+- Proof of English proficiency (if applicable)

-- Foreign Transcript Evaluation (if applicable)
+- · Foreign transcript evaluation (if applicable)

+- Form of identification

+- · Faculty interview

 - Applicants are required to have a bachelor's degree or higher from an accredited college or university or international equivalent with a minimum GPA of 3.0. - Students without a background in psychology or a related field (as determined by the Program Chair) may be required to take some prerequisite psychology classes.